joekidd/Finding-Lane-Lines-on-the-Road/README.md

 1. I consider only current lane lines
 2. Lane lines are yellow, or white
-3. Current lane lines appear only in certain angles range
+3. Current lane lines appear only in certain range of angles
 4. Current lane lines might be approximated by a linear function
-5. Current lane lines might be distinguish by their slope analysis
+5. Current lane lines might be distinguished by the slope of linear function
 6. I consider only lane lines within defined region of interest

 Points (1), (2) and (6) don't need further explanation.
 Points (3), (4), (5) come from the nature of linear function.
 As this task, doesn't require considering curvature, linear function y = a * x + b is a good approximation.
-Left line might be distinguished from the right line, as the slope coefficients have different signs.
-The slope coefficient carries also the information about lines angles, therefore it used to abandon lines, which angle is further from the mean angle by more than three standard deviations.
-The angle mean was computed by processing all detected hough lines of given color within region of interest in each video file.
+Left line might be distinguished from the right line by considering signs of slope coefficients.
+Left line should have positive slope coefficient, right line should have negative one.

+The slope coefficient carries also the information about angles.
+Therefore, they are used to abandon lines, whose angle is further from the mean angle by more than three standard deviations.
+The angle mean was computed by processing all detected hough lines coressponding to line lanes from each video file.

 ## Pipeline